• Skip to primary navigation

 How do you check in for the Keys to the Kingdom tour?

 When you arrive at the Town Square Theater, you will check in at the front desk to the left.
-Disney recommends you arrive 15 minutes before your tour to have plenty of time to meet your Disney Keys to the Kingdom tour guide.
+Disney recommends you arrive 15 minutes before your tour to have plenty of time.
+You will meet your Disney Keys to the Kingdom tour guide at the theater.

 Upon your arrival, you will receive a lanyard, your listening device, and a name tag.
 You will also see a menu from Pecos Bill and make your lunch order.
-This makes it a seamless process at lunchtime, as it will be prepared for you in a private room by a Disney cast member.
+This makes it a seamless process at lunchtime.
+Your lunch awaits you in a private room around noon.

-After check-in, you will meet together as a group with your Disney guides to get the tour started!
+After check-in, your Disney guide starts the tour!
 Our tour began down Main Street USA with some Disney history behind the windows on the second floor.
 We began to learn the hidden secrets of classic attractions along the way.

 What happens on the tour?

 The tour begins with a stroll down Main Street USA.
-You will learn about the Five Keys of Disney, how the land for the Magic Kingdom was purchased, more about the design of the park, and the historical background of the park.
+You learn about the Five Keys of Disney and the purchase of the land for the Magic Kingdom.
+You also discover more about the design of the park and the historical background of the park.

 Next, you will most likely make your way to Adventureland.
-We made our way onto the Jungle Cruise ride for our own special tour with the background given on the ride by our tour guide the entire time.
+We made our way onto the Jungle Cruise ride for our own special tour.
+Our tour guide provided great commentary through the entire ride.
 Afterward, we learned all about the Enchanted Tiki Room’s history and the Pirates of the Caribbean.

-Afterward, you will enjoy your lunch at Pecos Bill and then learn about the history of Liberty Square and the Liberty Tree.
-Our next step was Haunted Mansion for skip-the-line access and ride during this special tour.
+Afterward, you will enjoy your lunch at Pecos Bill.
+Next, you learn about the history of Liberty Square and the Liberty Tree.
+Next up, Haunted Mansion for the skip-the-line access and ride during this special tour.
 Then, it’s time for the Utilidors!

 This is such a special treat!
-You will spend about 35-45 minutes under Main Street and Cinderella Castle where you’ll see various cast members getting lunch, traveling to their next location, or moving merchandise.
-You are not allowed to have cell phones or any recording equipment out in the backstage or Utilidor areas.
-In the end, you will hear some of the histories of Roy Disney and his great contribution to his brother’s legacy.
+You will spend about 35-45 minutes under Main Street and Cinderella Castle.
+Tour participants see various cast members getting lunch, traveling to their next location, or moving merchandise.
+Tour groups may not have cell phones or any recording equipment out in the backstage or Utilidor areas.
+In the end, you will hear some of the histories of Roy Disney.
+His great contribution to his brother’s legacy is quite remarkable.

 What are the 4 Disney Keys?